jrsHenrique/Univector-Parameters-Otimization/README.md

 ![Project Photo](SimulatorWithoutButtons.png)

-Simulator image, where the optimizations run
+Images of the simulator where the optimization ran.

 ## Univector Field